 The answer to this question could be summarized with one word…flexibility.
 The 401(k) plan has been one of the most popular forms of qualified retirement plans because it offers a robust set of customizable features and elements to benefit the company sponsoring the plan and its employees.
-Flexibility is significant because it translates to customization and in today’s world we can customize our sandwiches, our frozen yogurt, and even our sneakers to meet our needs, so shouldn’t we be able to customize our retirement plan too?
+Flexibility is significant because it translates to customization and in today’s world where we can customize our sandwiches, our frozen yogurt, and even our sneakers to meet our needs, so shouldn’t we be able to customize our retirement plan too?
 Absolutely!
-Let’s take a look at what 401(k) plans offer, and the options are available to plan sponsors.
+Let’s take a look at what 401(k) plans offer, and the options available to plan sponsors.

 The 401(k) plan is less expensive than other types of qualified retirement plans, and employer contributions aren’t required like they are in other plan types.
 Plus, employees are able to reduce their taxes through salary deferrals into the plan, and employers may receive tax incentives for sponsoring a plan.

 Variety of Investments

 401(k) plans allow you to choose from a myriad of investment companies with a variety of different platforms and fund selections.
 You can even choose between employer-directed or participant-directed investments.

 With a 401(k) plan, you can utilize eligibility requirements to exclude or include certain employees from the plan.
 There are a few minimum requirements set forth by ERISA that employers must comply with, but beyond those you have great flexibility in choosing the age, years of service, and hours worked requirements.

 On average, 30% of employees don’t participate in their company’s 401(k) plan.
 Adding automatic enrollment to your plan can increase the participation rates in your plan and help employees save for retirement.